Raisin-Pi/timelapse-setup/worksheet.md

 If you're using Linux on another computer you can transfer the files directly from the SD card, as it can mount the filesystem partition.

-## Step 5: Turn stills in to a video
+## Étape 5: Turn stills in to a video

 Now you'll need to stitch the photos together in to a video to achieve the time-lapse effect.